konomu/lagrange-personal/_posts/2024-07-20-wa-ga-basics.md

 All kinds of words may become a topic in Japanese.
 When は marks some word in Japanese, we say that the word has been **topicalized**.
 That is, it has been made into a topic through the process of **topicalization**.
 After some part of the sentence is topicalized, it will usually appear at the front of the sentence.

 It is very common for は to topicalize a **subject**.
-This is where confusion between は and が comes from.
-When は marks a subject, this does **not** mean the subject has ceased to be a subject and is now a topic.
-It's **both a topic and subject at the same time**.
+This is where the confusion between は and が comes from.
+When a subject is marked by は, this does **not** mean it has ceased to be a subject. **It is both a topic and subject at the same time**.

 The subject is not the only part of a sentence that は can topicalize.
 The most common parts of the sentence to be topicalized are **case particles and the nouns that they mark**.
 Nouns that are marked by case particles are known as **case-marked nouns**.
 You may already be familiar with all of the case particles.
 There are nine of them: が, を, に, で, へ, と, から, より, and まで.